nvda-es/devguides_translation/original_docs/spladdoninternals.md

 	trackFinder(self, text, obj, directionForward=True, column=None)

 Text is the search term, obj is where the search should begin, direction specifies search direction and column is used if Column Search is used (searching for text in specific columns).
-In Track Finder 2.0 (add-on 6.0), add an "s" to column keyword.
+In Track Finder 2.0 (add-on 6.0), add an "s" to column keyword, and since 2021, columns argument expects a list of column position integers.

 ## Method resolution  order and importance of column navigation in track items, Track Tool and other features